JECurrie/somebookmarks/README.md

 # README

-Bookmarks wants a Rails app for their best-seller list.
-Books are listed by rank on the main page.
+Bookmarks wants a Rails app for their best-seller list.\n Books are listed by rank on the main page.\n
 Clicking on a book takes users to a page where they can read editorial reviews.